It is with great pride that I present my Best of 2015 Wedding Photos from Greener Visuals!

 As the final hours of the year countdown, I find myself looking back on my client’s wedding photos I made over this past year with a smile and a lot of gratitude.

-I feel fortunate to be able to document and celebrate my wedding clients on their special day.
-I have a lot of fun doing what I do and I am so thankful for their support.
+I feel fortunate to have been able to document and celebrate my wedding clients during their special events.
+I have a lot of fun telling stories with photographs and I am so thankful for their support.

 This past year I traveled all over southwest Montana to photograph weddings.
 Each new venue set the stage for me to explore and get creative documenting candid moments that told the story of my client’s wedding day.
 This past wedding season kept me busy.
 I was on a quest for good light and color.
 The changing outdoor color schemes of the seasons were my muse at the moment.